-PowerPoint has a variety of views which are simply different ways to work with the same presentation.
-You can change the view in order to get a different perspective on your content.
+PowerPoint has a variety of views that are simply different ways to work with the same presentation.
+Change the view to get a different perspective on your content.

 Use views for a different way to edit and build your PowerPoint presentation.

 In the screenshot below, you can see the difference between the default Normal view and Slide Sorter view.
-Normal view shows each slide front and center, while slide sorter view creates thumbnails that you can drag and drop to reorder the presentation.
+Normal view shows each slide front and center.
+Slide Sorter view creates thumbnails that you can drag and drop to reorder the presentation.